HyperDevil/garni-weewx/README.md

-# Garni HTTP Driver for WeeWX
+# Garni driver for WeeWX

 This repository provides a stable, but still experimental, driver for several Garni weather stations and gateways.